yilab/shelloid/README.md

 Getting started
 =================

 Install: npm install -g shelloid

+Installation requires super user/admin privilege.
+Use "sudo" in Linux/unix and "Run as administrator" in Windows.

 Initialize an app: shelloid test-app init